US Payroll - Importing Timesheet From Oracle (Multi User)

 • Regular Timesheet: This option is used for importing timesheet data into the regular Timesheet program and data will be imported for any date in any open period.

-• Regular Timesheet - Open Period: This option is used for importing timesheet data into the regular Timesheet program but data will only be imported into an open period, regardless of the date on the CTL or text file.
+• Regular Timesheet - Open Period: This option is used for importing timesheet data into the regular Timesheet program but data will only be imported into the first open period of the year, regardless of the date on the CTL or text file.

 • E-Timesheet: This option is used for importing into the E-Timesheet program.